 - Dental splint, a dental equipment that is placed in the mouth that keeps the teeth in position and prevents tooth grinding

-- Botox instillations
+- Botox installations

 - Prescription medications

-Dr. Shahin Safarian, is a TMJ specialist and expert in neuromuscular dentistry providing temporomandibular joint dysfunction therapy to patients in San Diego.
+Dr. Shahin Safarian is a TMJ Specialist and expert in neuromuscular dentistry providing temporomandibular joint dysfunction therapy to patients in San Diego.
 Contact Now for a free consultation!